The worst thing you can do is NOT clean your records…

 Drying Your Records

 Using the chamois gently dry your record in a circular motion.
-Take care to to cut across the grooves.
+Take care not to cut across the grooves.

 If you do you could end up with tiny fragments of chamois in the grooves.
 Which means you’ll be washing that record all over again.